TMC’s Saket Gokhale alleges data breach of senior politicians, others on CoWin

 National Health Authority chief Ram Sewak Sharma and the ministry of electronics and information technology are yet to comment on the allegations of data leak.

+As of noon on Monday, the developers of the Telegram bot that pulled sensitive private information from the leaked Co-Win database was disabled.

+Officials familiar with the matter confirmed that the bot has been deleted, and whenever such a report emerges, a thorough audit is conducted to check database access.

-The copy will be updated as and when the response by the ministry of health will be made available.
+The copy will be updated as and when the response by the ministry of electronics and information technology will be made available.